Scikud/scikud.github.io/_posts/2021-01-15-road-so-far.md

 ### To be continued

 There's quite a bit going through my head currently.
 I'm devising better means to instrument what's going on with this dataset as well as mechanisms to actually extract performance with increases in test time compute from other models using other paradigms.
 Above all, while i'm bullish on the idea of test time compute, I still have deep doubts about the kludgyness and crudity of my methods.
-I would like leave you with something more cogent, more coherent and more insightful but for now i'm stumbling around in the darkness.
+I would like to leave you with something more cogent, more coherent, and more insightful but for now i'm stumbling around in the darkness.
 Anyway, that's it for now.
 Catch you on the flip.